JungeAlexander/blogdown_website/content/blog/2022-05-08-pyscript_hype_or_real.md

 PyScript for sure is real and cool but there is a lot of hype, too.
-Only time will tell if PyScript will live up to its goals and democratize programming further by bringing Python and its fast ecosystem to every browser out there.
+Only time will tell if PyScript will live up to its goals and democratize programming further by bringing Python and its vast package ecosystem to every browser out there.
 There is still [a lot to be done](https://twitter.com/pwang/status/1521138505983959040) but PyScript for sure is fun to explore and I look forward to seeing where things are going.